 In den WarenkorbHardcover.
 Zustand: Brand New. illustrated edition.
 234 pages.
 9.00x6.25x0.75 inches.
 In Stock.

 Buch.
 Zustand: Neu.
-Neuware - A course portfolio captures and makes visible the careful, difficult, and intentional scholarly work of planning and teaching a course and is an invaluable tool for documenting and reflecting on the quantity and quality of student learning.
-Illustrated through examples of course portfolios created through a four-year project on peer review of teaching, this book demonstrates that well-designed peer review can be integrated into the daily professional lives of faculty, improve faculty teaching by providing a guiding context for formative assessment and collaboration, and make the learning that comes from effective teaching visible and accessible for review within institutional reward systems.
-Explicitly intended to help faculty conceptualize how their teaching and the student learning that results can be made visible, this book offers a model of peer review to document, assess, reflect on, and improve teaching and student learning through the use of a course portfolio.
-It provides a rationale for treating teaching as intellectual work, accompanied by a rich collection of materials--course portfolios, reviewers' comments, and portfolio authors' reflections drawn from more than 200 professors in various disciplines and institutions--that faculty can use to develop their own models for peer review of teaching.
+Neuware - With higher education's refocus over the last three decades on bringing greater recognition and reward to good teaching, the idea of peer review has gained popularity.
+One tool for documenting and reflecting on the quality of teaching and student learning is a course portfolio.
+A course portfolio captures and makes visible the careful, difficult, and intentional scholarly work of planning and teaching a course.
+Illustrated through examples of course portfolios created during a four-year project on peer review of teaching, this book demonstrates how faculty can integrate well-designed peer review into their daily professional lives, thus improving their teaching by incorporating a means for assessment and collaboration and revealing the student learning that happens with effective teaching within an institutional reward systems.
+This book offers a model of peer review intended to help faculty document, assess, reflect on, and improve teaching and student learning through the use of a course portfolio.
+It features a rich collection of materials-including four dozen exhibits to help assemble a portfolio, reviewers' comments, and reflections drawn from more than 200 professors and portfolio authors in various disciplines and institutions-that faculty can use to develop their course portfolios to be used in their peer review of teaching.